pydoit/doit/doc/index.rst

 * This web site is hosted on http://pages.github.com

-* `doit-recipes <https://bitbucket.org/schettino72/doit-recipes/wiki/Home>`_ contains a collection of non-trivial examples and a list of projects using `doit`.
+* `doit projects <https://github.com/pydoit>`_ contains a collection of non-trivial examples and re-usable task generators for `doit`.

 * Professional support and consulting services available from `doit` creator & maintainer (*schettino72* at gmail.com).